-- The Company completed several private placements and raised total gross proceeds of \$931,900, which amount includes \$403,000 in flow-through funds, and issued a total of 12,593,214 shares, and warrants allowing for the purchase of up to, in the aggregate, 5,789,932 shares at various prices and expiring on various dates. - On August 31, 2017, the Company completed a summer field exploration program on the Oxford Lake property in Manitoba.
-During the second quarter of the year, the Company was advised of challenges to obtaining a work permit for its 2017-18 winter program, including diamond drilling at its Oxford Lake property and has decided not to proceed with the planned program (see "Resource Properties").
-The Company remains open to working with the Bunibonibee Cree Nation to resolve the issues outstanding to continue to advance the Oxford Lake Project in the future. - At its Annual General Meeting of December 5, 2017, Mr. Michael Steeves was elected to the Board of Directors.
+- The Company completed several private placements and raised total gross proceeds of \$931,900, which amount includes \$403,000 in flow-through funds, and issued a total of 12,593,214 shares, and warrants allowing for the purchase of up to, in the aggregate, 5,789,932 shares at various prices and expiring on various dates.
+Warrants were exercised, pursuant to which \$34,650 was received and 693,000 shares were issued. - On August 31, 2017, the Company completed a summer field exploration program on the Oxford Lake property in Manitoba.
+During the second quarter of the year, the Company was advised of last minute challenges to obtaining a work permit for its 2017-18 winter program, including diamond drilling at its Oxford Lake property and has decided not to proceed with the planned program (see "Resource Properties").
+The Company is waiting for the work permit and remains open to working with the Bunibonibee Cree Nation to resolve the issues outstanding to continue to advance the Oxford Lake Project in the future. - At its Annual General Meeting of December 5, 2017, Mr. Michael Steeves was elected to the Board of Directors.
 Mr. Steeves has been involved in the mining industry for more than 45 years.
 He was formerly president and chief operating officer of Zazu Metals Corp. which recently sold its 50-per-cent interest in a large zinc-lead-silver deposit near the Red Dog mine in Northern Alaska to Solitario Exploration & Royalty Corp.
 Prior to joining Zazu Metals, Mr. Steeves was vice-president of investor relations for Glamis Gold and worked in a similar capacity for Coeur D'Alene Mines, Homestake Mining and Pegasus Gold.
 He also worked for many years as a mining analyst with major Canadian investment firms and for senior mining companies in the United States and Canada.
-He holds a Bachelor of Science degree in Geology and Master of Science degree in Earth Sciences from the University of Manitoba and is also a chartered financial analyst.
+He holds a Bachelor of Science degree in Geology and Master of Science degree in Earth Sciences from the University of Manitoba and is also a chartered financial analyst. - On May 2, 2018, the Company announced the acquisition through staking of 63 claim units totaling 1,300 hectares located in the Beardmore-Geraldton gold belt, approximately 25 km east from Beardmore and 55 km west from Geraldton (the "Brookbank East Project") (see "Resource Properties"). - On May 15, 2018, the Company entered into an agreement with Hinterland Metals Inc. ("Hinterland") pursuant to which Hinterland could earn up to a 75% interest in the Company's Destiny property (the "Destiny Property"), by making certain cash and share payments to the Company, and incurring staged exploration expenditures on the Destiny property.
+Additionally, Hinterland was required to close a minimum financing of \$750,000 on or before June 30, 2018 (the "Hinterland Private Financing").
+Hinterland was unable to complete the Hinterland Private Financing, pursuant to which the Hinterland Agreement terminated.